 There’s no set formula here; the number of meals you plan may vary from week to week.
 You might only want to plan dinners, or maybe you want to figure out every meal of the day.
 Start by jotting down any meals you’re eating out, and then work around them.
 “Be realistic about your limits, schedule, and potential barriers,” Cording says.
-For example, many people find it’s easiest to cook three dinners a week and use leftovers and takeout for the other nights.
+For example, many people find it’s easiest to cook three dinners a week and use leftovers and takeaway for the other nights.

 3. Choose recipes.

 When selecting recipes, keep in mind your goals, cooking ability, and time.
 The WW app and website have loads of recipes, but try tapping into friends and families for ideas as well.
-And if you know you’re going to be super busy on a certain day, plan for a simple “recipe,” like a pre-cooked rotisserie chicken with a simple green salad and instant brown rice.
+And if you know you’re going to be super busy on a certain day, plan for a simple “recipe,” like a pre-cooked BBQ chicken with a simple green salad and instant brown rice.
 “It still counts as preparing a meal,” Cording says.

 4. Make a shopping list.

 First, write down the ingredients and quantities you’ll need for each recipe.
 Then, add up the quantities of the same foods to make sure you’ll have enough.
 Next, check your pantry and fridge: Cross off any ingredients you already have off your list or readjust quantities as needed.
 To save time grocery shopping online or in store, sort your grocery list into food categories like fresh fruits and veggies, grains, proteins, dairy, and canned foods.
 Don’t forget to add condiments as well as packaged and convenience foods.